Social Security Name Change In 3 Easy Steps

 • U.S. Passport

 Some people may not have any of the three documents shown above.
-In that case, the Social Security Administration may accept other documents as your proof of identity.
+In that case, the Social Security Administration may accept other documents as proof of identity.
 However, the document needs to be current, show your name and identifying information, and preferably show a recent picture.
 Some examples of ID cards that may be used are as follows:

 • Health insurance card (not a Medicare card)